Waboodoo/HTTP-Shortcuts/docs/scripting.md

 <a name="change-icon"></a>
 ### changeIcon

 With this function you can change the icon of a shortcut.
 Simply pass the name or ID of a shortcut as the first parameter and the name of the icon as the second one.
 You can also pass an empty string as the first parameter to target the current shortcut.
-This only works with built-in icons.
 Use the *"Add Code Snippet"* in the app to select an icon.

 ```js
 changeIcon('My Shortcut', 'bitsies_lightbulb');